 We then distinguish the haves from the have-nots and the successful from the unsuccessful people based on how they serve human wants rather than human needs.
 We cherish the evolutionary false positives and make life very hard for the false negatives.

 The solipsism of humanity and the use of intelligence to serve each other rather than serve our dynamic equilibrium with nature cause an accelerated anthropogenic cascade.
 For the sake of the longevity of the human species and our offspring, we must adopt nature’s first principles to -for the first time- implement a theory of humanity compatible with nature.

 Humanity must deal with change the way nature deals with change.
-Time is ticking as the decline of available energy, called entropy, forces humanity to do more with less.
-Rather than attempt to improve the undesirable outcomes from humanity’s ignorance of nature’s rule, we must change our compass to reward the improvement of human adaptability to nature’s entropy, with a method that devises a theory, systems, and regulations in adherence to nature’s first-principles.
+Time is ticking as the decline of available energy, called entropy, forces society to do more with less.
+Rather than attempt to improve the undesirable outcomes from humanity’s ignorance of nature’s rule, we must change our compass to reward the improvement of human adaptability to nature’s entropy with a method that devises a theory, systems, and regulations in adherence to nature’s first-principles.

 Humanity, not nature, requires a reset from a higher and better normalization of truth.
-A truth derived from our best understanding of nature’s truth, one that has evolved dramatically over the last hundred years, and we have yet to implement in the systems that hold humanity hostage.
+A truth derived from our best understanding of nature’s truth, one that has evolved dramatically over the last hundred years and we have yet to implement in the systems that hold humanity, hostage.

 We can and must reinvent the theory of humanity that determines what we can discover, in the words of Albert Einstein.
 And when we do, we will learn how human intelligence can dramatically improve the excellence and longevity of the human species.